-The bonds authorized by the Tax Increment for Development Act and the income from the bonds or any other instrument executed as security for the bonds shall be exempt from all taxation by the state or any political subdivision of the state.
+The bonds authorized by the Tax Increment for Development Act [5-15-1 NMSA 1978] and the income from the bonds or any other instrument executed as security for the bonds shall be exempt from all taxation by the state or any political subdivision of the state.

 Emergency clause. - Laws 2006, ch.
-75, § 36 contained an emergency clause and was approved March 6, 2006.
+75, § 36 contains an emergency clause and was signed into law on March 6, 2006.